lukapopijac/pocket-cube-optimal-solver/README.md

 The cube consists of 8 smaller cubies, each one with 3 color stickers on it.
 Any permutation of the cubies is possible, and 7 of them can be independently oriented in three ways.
-If we fix one cubie to have correct position and correct orientation, we can calculate the number of possible states of the cube by allowing any permutation of remaining 7 cubies and any orientation of 6 cubies (first cubie is correctly oriented, 6 cubies we can independently orient, and the last one is dependent on others).
+If we fix one cubie to have a chosen position and orientation, we can allow any permutation of the remaining 7 cubies and any orientation of 6 cubies (the orientation of the first cubie is fixed, 6 cubies can be independently oriented, and the orientation of the last one is determined by the other).
 The number of possible states is:

 	7! * 3^6 = 3674160

-This is fairly small amount of states and it can be easily saved in computer memory, in which case the search algorithm becomes trivial.
-As the purpose of this experiment was to try different search algorithms, the amount of memory was limited intentionally.
+This is a fairly small amount of states, and it can be easily saved in a computer memory, in which case the search algorithm becomes trivial.
+As the purpose of this experiment was to try different search algorithms, the amount of memory was intentionally limited.

-In case of the standard Rubik's cube, the number of possible states greatly exceeds this number, and numerating all of the states is infeasible.
+In case of the standard Rubik's cube, the number of possible states is vastly larger, and enumerating all the states is infeasible.

 About the Search Algorithm